s23rcan/Elk-Stack-Project/README.md

-  Here is the information about how to setup [Azure Cloud Environment](https://github.com/s23rcan/Elk-Stack-Project/blob/main/Instruction%20-%20Azure%20Cloud%20Environment.md)
+  And for more info about how to setup for Azure Cloud Setup, you can check [Azure Cloud Environment](https://github.com/s23rcan/Elk-Stack-Project/blob/main/Instruction%20-%20Azure%20Cloud%20Environment.md) here